 - “Divided Eleventh Circuit Panel Bars Incentive Awards for Class Representatives in Class Action Settlements,” JD Supra (September 23, 2020)

 - “Supreme Court Rejects Tolling Argument for Nonnamed Class Members’ Section 11 Claims,” The National Law Review (June 26, 2017)

 - “Florida Class Action Case Law Aligns With Comcast Ruling,” Law360 (Appellate, Class Action, Consumer Protection, Florida) (November 25, 2014)

 - “Mum's The Word on Fla.'s Muddled Commonality Standard,” Law360 (Appellate, Class Action, Consumer Protection, Florida) (November 5, 2014)

 - “Three Major Supreme Court Decisions on the 1934 Act During 2011,” Legal News: Securities Enforcement & Litigation (November 28, 2011)

-Mr. Davis has been Peer Review Rated as AV® Preeminent™, the highest performance rating in Martindale-Hubbell's peer review rating system.
+Rich has been Peer Review Rated as AV Preeminent®, the highest performance rating in the Martindale-Hubbell® Peer Review Ratings™ system.